-- 1. Help Desk.
-The DoD SBIR/STTR Help Desk is prepared to address general questions about this CSO, the proposal preparation and electronic submission process and other program- related areas.
-The Help Desk may be contacted from 9:00 a.m. to 5:00 p.m.
-ET Monday through Friday at: - Phone: 1-703-214-1333 Email: DoDSBIRSupport@reisystems.com
+- 1. Air Force One SBIR/STTR Help Desk.
+The Help Desk is available to address general questions about this CSO and other program-related topics.
+The Help Desk can be reached at usafteam@afsbirsttr.us. - 2.
+DoD SBIR/STTR Help Desk is prepared to address general questions about the proposal preparation and electronic submission process and other DSIP-related areas.
+The Help Desk may be contacted via email at DoDSBIRSupport@reisystems.com.
+Requests will be addressed in the order received during normal operating hours of Monday through Friday, 9:00 a.m. to 5:00 p.m.
+ET.